middleman/middlemanapp.com/source/templates/templates-layouts-partials.html.markdown

     :::ruby
     set :markdown, :layout_engine => :erb

+Notice that if you are using `.md` as the extension of your markdown template file instead of `.markdown`, and using `.rhtml` as the extension of your ERB layout file instead of `.erb`, the config above should be changed to the following:

+    :::ruby
+    set :md, :layout_engine => :rhtml

+That is to say, these two symbols are literally the file extensions, not template engine names.

 ### Disabling Layouts Entirely

 In some cases, you may not want to use a layout at all.
 This can be accomplished by setting the default layout to false in your `config.rb`: